-Pindul Cave is a rising star among destinations to visit in Jogjakarta.
+Pindul cave is a rising star among destinations to visit in Yogyakarta.
 It is a recently popular destination, best known for offering a unique new way of cave exploration.
 For travelers looking for a break from Yogyakarta’s temples and monuments.
-Pindul Cave provides a closer-to-the-nature option.
+Pindul cave provides a closer-to-the-nature option.

-Located 7 km south of Wonosari, Gunung Kidul regency, it is around 3 hours drive from Jogjakarta.
-The cave spans 350 meters with width up to 5 meters.
+Located 7 km south of Wonosari, Gunung Kidul regency, it is around 3 hour’s drive from Yogyakarta.
+The cave spans 350 meters with a width of up to 5 meters.
 An underground river flows underneath between the two caves opening.
-Pindul Cave is the home of the 4th largest stalactite in the world.
+Pindul cave is the home of the 4th largest stalactite in the world.

-The stalactite is so large that it needs five grown adults to surround it.
-Before becoming available as a tourist attraction, locals considered Pindul Cave sacred.
-The place has a mythical vibe surrounds it that few people dare to explore the inside.
+The stalactite is so huge that it needs five grown adults to circle it.
+Before growing to be a tourist attraction, locals considered Pindul cave sacred.
+The cave popping a mystical vibe that only a few people dare to explore the inside.

-Locals whispers about ghosts and other supernatural beings dwelling the cave.
-The hard terrain also makes the cave difficult to explore without proper equipment.
+Locals whisper about ghosts and other supernatural beings dwelling in the cave.
+The hard terrain also makes Pindul cave difficult to explore without proper equipment.
 It remained largely unexplored for a long time.

-Finally opened for public in 2010, since then the place has thrived into a popular site, offering a unique kind of tourism worth trying for.
+Follow by further examination by the local government not long after that.
+Pindul Cave is then opened as a tourist site in 2010.
+Since then the place has thrived into a popular site, offering a unique kind of tourism worth exploring.

 Pindul Cave An Entrance To Underground River

 There is a rather large open space, with a hole above it that the local residents call “a well upside down”.
-Sunlight entering through the hole, illuminating this part of the cave.
-There are signs of life again, green vegetation and small animals, giving a relief after the darkness before.
+Sunlight enters through the hole, illuminating this part of the cave.
+There are signs of life again, green vegetation, and small animals, giving relief after the darkness before.

 Swimming In Banyu Moto

-The fun with the rubber tire doesn’t have to stop at Pindul Cave.
-Some tour companies also provide a tubing experience on Oyo river, located not far from the cave.
+The fun with the rubber tire doesn’t have to stop at Pindul cave.
+Some tour companies also provide a tubing experience at the Oyo river, located not far from the cave.
 Unlike Pindul’s, the current of the river is stronger.
-It provides more thrills and adventures for those craving for more adrenaline rush.
+It provides more thrills and adventures for those craving more adrenaline rush.

-Karst rocks neatly set along the river beds, left and right.
+Karst rocks neatly stand along the river beds, left and right.
 The high rocks will remind visitors of the Grand Canyon.
 Only this one is smaller and in a tropical setting.
-Small waterfalls can be found in several spots.
+Small waterfalls scatter and flow in several spots.

 Pindul Cave Opening Hours

-The best time to visit the cave is at 9 am in the morning.
+The best time to visit the cave is at 9 AM.
 Since the sun shines perfectly through the cave roof.
 It is also when the river temperature is the least cold.
-The official opening hours itself is from 7 am to 5 pm.
+The official opening hours are from 7 AM to 5 PM.
 The site is open all year round including holidays.

-However, the local government has put some restriction on the number of visitors allowed.
-Earlier this year the official tourism announce only 2.600 tourists allowed.
+However, the local government has put some restrictions on the number of visitors allowed.
+Earlier this year official tourism announce only 2.600 tourists were allowed.
 The limitation applies in order to preserve the ecosystem of the cave.
 Another thing to note, the water level rises during rainy seasons.

 Pindul Cave Entrance Fee

-For cave exploration with the tube, foreign will have to pay slightly extra than the local.
-The price includes the tube rent and a plastic bag.
-To avoid any of visitor’s belonging wet by the water, insurance, and the guide’s fee.
-The price does not include Rp 10,000 for the entrance retribution.
+For cave exploration with the tube, foreigners will have to pay Rp10.000 extra than the locals.
+The price includes tube rent, insurance, a guide fee, and a plastic bag.
+Thus guests belonging is safe despite getting splashed by water.
+The price does not include an additional Rp10.000 for the entrance retribution.

-Parking, guesthouses, and bathrooms are available on the site.
-Tour services are plenty and each offers pretty much similar packages than the others.
-A modest food stall selling mineral water and local dish available too.
+Parking, guesthouses, and bathrooms are available on-site.
+Tour services are plenty and each offers pretty much similar packages to the others.
+A modest food stall selling mineral water and local dish available too on the premises.

 How To Get To Pindul Cave

-From Yogyakarta, take the direction of Jalan Wonosari.
+From Yogyakarta, take the direction of Wonosari street.
 Follow the main route about 15 km towards Piyungan and continue straight towards Bukit Bintang.
 Keep driving for 25 minutes before finding a traffic light intersection known as the Gading intersection.
 Continue driving for approximately 3 km.

 It is less complicated by public transportation.
-From the city center, head for Giwangan Bus Terminal by TransJogja.
+From the city center, head to the Giwangan bus terminal with TransJogja.
 At the terminal, find a bus heading to Wonosari.
 Do not hesitate to ask since locals are more than happy to help.

-Once you get on the bus, ask the driver to drop you off at Grogol intersection.
-From the intersection, visitors can use a motorcycle taxi to reach Pindul Cave.
-The motorcycle taxi will cost Rp 30.000 for a round-trip.
+Hop on the bus and ask the driver to stop at the Grogol intersection.
+From the intersection, tourists could ride motorcycle taxis to reach Pindul Cave.
+And it will cost Rp30.000 for a round-trip.

-The cave is located in Gelaran2, Bejiharjo, Karangmojo, Gunung Kidul District, Daerah Istimewa Yogyakarta 55891.
+Pindul cave location is in Gelaran2, Bejiharjo, Karangmojo, Gunung Kidul District, Daerah Istimewa Yogyakarta 55891.